Who Pulls Permits, Homeowner or Contractor? Building Permit Requirements in Oregon

 Badges 75Y permits

-Seismic retrofitting is a highly regulated category of foundation work in Washington, particularly in urban and seismically active regions.
-Projects such as installing anchor bolts, reinforcing cripple walls, or adding shear walls almost always require permits and inspections.
-In areas like Seattle, Renton, and Issaquah, these upgrades often require engineered plans to meet strict code requirements for seismic resilience and structural safety.
+Seismic retrofitting is one of the most regulated types of foundation work in Oregon.
+Projects such as installing anchor bolts, reinforcing cripple walls, or adding shear walls almost always require permits because they directly impact structural safety.
+In areas like Portland and across the Willamette Valley, these upgrades often require engineered plans and multiple inspections to verify proper installation.
+Permitting ensures that seismic improvements meet strict fastening and load transfer requirements designed to improve a home’s performance during an earthquake.

 Who Is Responsible for Pulling Permits, Homeowner or Contractor?